dqlynch/dqlynch.github.io/wordcube/index.md

 ### Minimizing WordCube words
 We can also find the wordcube with the minimum number of permutations.
 It turns out that the minimum permutations is one: there exists a word whose only permutation, given the constraining letter, is itself.

-In fact, there are three such words: _monocoque_, with the constraining letter _'q'_, _kibbutzim_, with the constraining letter _'m'_, and the word in the wordcube below.
+In fact, there are three such words: `monocoque`, with the constraining letter `q`, `kibbutzim`, with the constraining letter `m`, and the word in the wordcube below.

-Notably, the word in the wordcube below is its own only permutation when constrained with either _'v'_, _'i'_, or _'o'_.
+Notably, the word in the wordcube below is its own only permutation when constrained with either `v`, `i`, or `o`.

 </div>
 <br>